nickhe-ntnu/Meal-Planning-Java/README.md

 ## How to run the project

-This project requires [Java SE 21](https://whichjdk.com/), and [Apache Maven](https://maven.apache.org/) to be installed on the system.
+This project requires [Java SE 21](https://whichjdk.com/), and [Apache Maven 3.9.x](https://maven.apache.org/) to be installed on the system.

 ![](version.png)
 Before running any commands, check if the correct version is installed on the system by typing: